This post may contain affiliate links. Please read my disclosure policy for more details.

 It depends on the type of vegetables.
 Here are a few examples:

-- When to cook them: bell peppers, asparagus, broccoli, kale, spinach or cauliflower need to be cooked or roasted to get the most in term of flavor and texture.
-However, you can find some recipes calling for raw spinach or peppers to make the preparation easier.
+- When to cook vegetables for your pizza toppings: Bell peppers, asparagus, broccoli, kale, spinach, or cauliflower need to be cooked or roasted to improve their flavor and texture.
+However, some recipes call for raw spinach or peppers to make the preparation easier.
 But if they call for raw cauliflower… run away! lol

-- Jarred or canned options: think of sun-dried tomatoes, artichokes, bell peppers, eggplants, mushrooms… and olives (although they’re fruit! ;).
-They are convenient and taste delicious on pizza.
+- Jarred or canned options: Think of sun-dried tomatoes, artichokes, bell peppers, eggplants, mushrooms, basil pesto, olives, and more.
+They are convenient pantry staples, always ready, and taste actually delicious on pizza.

 - Less is more!
 Essentially, this means don’t overload your pizza with toppings.
-Wet ingredients like mozzarella and many vegetables might release plenty of moisture that makes your pizza bottom soggy.
+Wet ingredients like mozzarella and many vegetables might release plenty of moisture, making your pizza bottom soggy.
 And you don’t want that.

 - The hotter the better.
-Make sure your oven is preheat and super hot before you bake your pizza.
-That burst of initial heat makes pizza puffy and crusty.
+Make sure your oven is preheated and super hot before baking your pizza.
+That burst of initial heat makes the pizza puffy and crusty.

-- Use hot pizza stone or pizza steel if you can.
-And if you don’t have a pizza stone, you can use a baking sheet or a large pan (see my tips in the recipe card!).
+- A pizza stone or pizza steel help any time!
+If you don’t have a pizza stone, you can use a baking sheet or a large pan (see my tips in the recipe card!).

 Ready for a terrific pizza night? : )